Non-Research Projects (On–Site)

 Mary Thomas, Ph.D., Expanse and TSCC Training lead, Computational Data Scientist in the Data-Enabled Scientific Computing Division

-Scientists using HPC Systems working with interactive HPC tools such as Jupyter notebooks to implement computational and data analysis functions and workflows [5].
+Scientists using HPC Systems often work with interactive HPC tools such as Jupyter notebooks to implement computational and data analysis functions and workflows [5].
 Jupyter notebooks are web applications that allow you to create and share documents that contain live code, equations, visualizations and narrative text.
-These notebooks part of a general trend in research computing away from command-line style interfaces and towards browser-based and graphical interfaces.
-Jupyter notebooks are especially useful for interactivity: the development, testing, and exploration of data sets or as an instructional resource [6].
+These notebooks are part of a general trend in research computing away from command-line style interfaces and towards browser-based and graphical interfaces.
+Jupyter notebooks are especially useful for interactivity: the development, testing, and exploration of data sets or as an instructional resource [6][7].
 Users working interactively expect a timely response, both for initial application startup and during the course of a session.

-The goals of this research project are:
+The goals of this research project will be to:

-- To test and develop Jupyter Notebooks that run software components developed by the ICICLE project.
+- Test software components developed by the ICICLE project; and

-The research components are:
+The research components will be to:

 Number of students to be supported: 2-4